 This imperial city of the ancient Incans was both an important religious and political center throughout the 15th and 16th centuries.
 Today, Cuzco is recognized as both an urban and architectural achievement.

 Site No. 509: Victoria Falls, Zimbabwe

 These magnificent, powerful waterfalls raise an iridescent mist that can be seen from over 12 miles away.
 Called the “Smoke That Thunders” by native people, Victoria Falls is the world’s largest curtain of falling water and truly incredible to see in person.

 Site No. 80: Mont Saint-Michel, France

 The island monastery of Mont Saint-Michel on the historic Normandy coastline is one of the most striking sights in France.
 This Gothic-style abbey was built to withstand the strong tides of the surrounding bay and is worth a visit not only for its unique location, but also for its dramatic architecture.

 Site No. 699: Old City of Luxembourg

 The capital of the tiny country that bears the same name, Luxembourg City is a medieval gem in the heart of Europe.
 It was a fortress city until 1867 due to its central location and though some walls were demolished, many elements of fortification can still be seen in its winding streets today.

-Which World Heritage sites would you like to visit?
+Which World Heritage sites would you like to visit on a Go Ahead tour?
 Let us know in the comments below!